 Bayo: I think it would be my lackadaisical attitude to things.
 Priority setting is difficult if you have an inherent passive attitude to doing things.

 What does the African woman need right now?

 Yewande: The African woman needs a reevaluation of herself and her struggles.
 What I mean by this is that many African women pay lip service to fighting for the African woman.
 The African woman, while fighting patriarchy and misogyny, bows to the things she fight against.
 Maybe it is the patriarchy fighting back.
 With a reevaluation, the African woman will be able to come up with a strong voice and really face her “demons”

-Bayo: opportunities to better quality education for one.
-With quality education comes information and with information comes knowledge and insight on her situation on how she can change the status quo.
+Bayo: Opportunities to better quality education for one.
+With quality education comes information, and with information comes knowledge, and with knowledge comes insight on her situation and how she can change the status quo.

 If you could have one African fiction character as company on Mount Kilimanjaro, who would it be and why?